-The cost of jet fuel accounted for approximately 22% and 37% of Ryanair's total operating expenses in the fiscal years ended 2021 (reduced due to lower flying as a result of European Governments' travel restrictions implemented as a result of the Covid-19 pandemic) and 2020, respectively.
-In each case, this accounts for costs after giving effect to the Company's fuel hedging activities but excludes de-icing costs, which accounted for approximately 0.8% and 0.6% of total fuel costs in the fiscal years ended 2021 and 2020 respectively.
+The cost of jet fuel accounted for approximately 33% and 22% of Ryanair's total operating expenses in the fiscal years ended 2022 and 2021, respectively.
+In each case, this accounts for costs after giving effect to the Company's fuel hedging activities but excludes de-icing costs, which accounted for approximately 1.1% and 0.8% of total fuel costs in the fiscal years ended 2022 and 2021 respectively.
 The future availability and cost of jet fuel cannot be predicted with any degree of certainty, and Ryanair's low-fares policy limits its ability to pass on increased fuel costs to passengers through increased fares.
 Jet fuel prices are dependent on crude oil prices, which are quoted in U.S. dollars.
 If the value of the U.S. dollar strengthens against the euro, Ryanair's fuel costs, expressed in euro, may increase even in absence of any increase in the U.S. dollar price of jet fuel.
 Ryanair has also entered into foreign currency forward contracts to hedge against some currency fluctuations.
 See "Item 11.
-Quantitative and Qualitative Disclosures About Market Risk-Foreign Currency Exposure and Hedging."
+Quantitative and Qualitative Disclosures About Market Risk - Foreign Currency Exposure and Hedging."

-Ryanair has historically entered into arrangements providing for significant protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 18 to 24 months of anticipated jet fuel requirements.
-If capacity is significantly reduced, as was the case in fiscal year 2021 due to European Governments, response to the spread of Covid-19, these forward contracts may become ineffective for hedge accounting purposes.
+Ryanair typically enters into arrangements providing for significant protection against fluctuations in fuel prices, through both forward contracts and call options covering periods of up to 18 to 24 months of anticipated jet fuel requirements.
+If capacity is significantly reduced, as was the case in fiscal year 2021 due to European Governments response to the spread of Covid-19, forward contracts may become ineffective for hedge accounting purposes.
 See "Item 3.
 Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Availability Affect the Company's Results" and "Item 11.
 Quantitative and Qualitative Disclosures About Market Risk-Fuel Price Exposure and Hedging" for additional information on recent trends in fuel costs and the Company's related hedging activities, as well as certain associated risks.
 See also "Item 5.
-Operating and Financial Review and Prospects-Fiscal Year 2021 Compared with Fiscal Year 2020-Fuel and Oil."
+Operating and Financial Review and Prospects-Fiscal Year 2022 Compared with Fiscal Year 2021-Fuel and Oil."